Goldenhorse: Reporter and hiatus (2007)

 In 2007, Goldenhorse had returned from their overseas tour and were preparing to release Reporter as a return to the New Zealand music scene.
 The album was recorded in Roundhead Studios with sound engineer Clint Murphy and producer Phil Vinall, the latter known for working with Radiohead and Placebo among other big acts.
 In addition, Nick Gaffaney joined the band to provide drums.

 Reporter was released to lackluster commercial performance, spending a week in the top 40 charts peaking at 38.
 Goldenhorse entered hiatus shortly after, and to date, has not reformed to work on a new project.
 In 2013, Morrell claimed that she still saw Goldenhorse as an "entity" but that the band members didn't all get along with each other.

 Goldenhorse's members have since moved on to other projects.
 Morrell embarked on a solo career with her 2010 debut album Ultraviolet.
 King has worked as a producer and began a new musical project named Grand Rapids which debuted with Faintheartedness in 2011.
 Wilton, who had formerly been a science and chemistry teacher, returned to study and subsequently became the principal of Havelock North High School.
 Maddock moved to Los Angeles where he has worked with Natasha Bedingfield and Daniel Bedingfield, and has written soundtracks as a composer.

+In 2026, King and Maddock collaborated on Morrell's second album, Morrellium.
+Morrell described her former band members as "all good friends", stating "we’ve had the tenacity to work through any issues and can all collaborate now."